learn-co-curriculum/react-ts-react-app-example/README.md

 ```

 This structure of importing and exporting allows for files to create a 'tree' of
-dependencies. `ExampleComponent.js` has an `export` statement as well (take the
+dependencies. `ExampleComponent.tsx` has an `export` statement as well (take the
-time to locate it), and is imported into `App.js`.
-Additionally, `App.js` is
+time to locate it), and is imported into `App.tsx`.
+Additionally, `App.tsx` is
-imported into `index.js`.
+imported into `index.tsx`.

-The `index.js` file doesn't have an export.
+The `index.tsx` file doesn't have an export.
 It is the 'top' of this dependency
 tree.

 ## Debugging Components